cosmo-team/cosmo/README.md

 I called an earlier version of this Kramer because of its focus on k-mers, and because I was a fan of the Kramer character on Seinfeld.
 Kramer's first name happens to be Cosmo, which sounded cooler to me.
-It is also a nod to Cosmos (the show that makes science/maths accessible to regular peeps), and ABySS (which to me sounds spacey as well) - I feel that people exploring genomes are contemporary cosmonauts.
+It is also a nod to Cosmos (the show that makes science/maths accessible to regular peeps), and ABySS (which to me sounds spacey as well) - I feel that people exploring genomes are like small-scale cosmonauts.

 You have permission to scoff ;)